-The gaming monitor arena keeps expanding with new vendors, models and features.
+Gaming monitor options keep expanding with new vendors, models and features.
 Yes, it's an exciting time to be a PC gamer, but it also means that picking the best gaming monitor for your rig is more complicated than ever.
-The options are overwhelming, from screen-smoothing technologies (Nvidia G-Sync and AMD FreeSync), to visually stunning refresh rates that are set to climb to a mind-blowing 360 Hz.
+The selection can be overwhelming, from screen-smoothing technologies (Nvidia G-Sync and AMD FreeSync), to visually stunning refresh rates that can climb up to a mind-blowing 360 Hz.
 For pixel addicts, there are 4K screens that are as hard on the bank account as they are on graphics cards.
-Anyone else feeling like a kid in a toy store told to only "pick one"?
+Anyone else feeling like a kid in a toy store told to only "pick one?"

-But we're not even done yet.
-When seeking the best gaming monitor, there are also different panel types vying for your eyeballs — IPS, TN, VA and even OLED — which each have their own pros and cons.
-Of course, you can't forget about screen size and aspect ratio, which affect your views, desk space and, again, bank account.
-And we haven't even gotten to bonuses like speakers, RGB or port selection (for the latter, check out our gaming analysis on DisplayPort vs. HDMI).
-How's a PC gamer to choose?
+When seeking the best gaming monitor, there are different panel types vying for your eyeballs — IPS, TN, VA and even OLED — each with their own pros and cons.
+You can't forget about screen size and aspect ratio, which affect your views, desk space and, again, bank account.
+And we haven't even discussed bonuses like speakers, RGB or port selection (for the latter, check out our gaming analysis on DisplayPort vs. HDMI).
+How's a gamer to choose?

 For a deep dive into how to pick the best monitor--gaming or otherwise--check out out PC Monitor Buying Guide.
 For those only interested in 4K displays (lucky you), visit our Best 4K Gaming Monitors page for our top picks.

 Below is a list of the best gaming monitors out right now, based on our own testing.